mfernest/SEBC/challenges/challenges.md

 * Create the Issue `Challenges underway`
     * Add it to the `Challenges` milestone
     * Label it `Started`
-* Use the file `0_setup.md` for the following info
+* Use the file `0_setup.md` to store the following
-    * List the OS version, AMI, and AWS region of your nodes
+    * The OS version, AMI, and AWS region of your nodes
-    * List the node that will host Cloudera Manager server
+    * The node that will host Cloudera Manager server
-* Run the `uptime` command on your CM Server node
+* The command and output of `uptime` on your CM Server node
-    * The session should be < 60 minutes old
+    * This session should be < 60 minutes old
-* Run `hadoop fs -ls /user` on any other node.
+* Run `hadoop fs -ls /user` on any other node in the cluster
     * Run `df -h` on the same node
-* Create the following Linux user accounts
+* Create the following Linux user accounts for all nodes
     * User `statler` with a UID of `2001`
     * User `waldorf` with a UID of `2002`
-* List the `/etc/passwd` entries for both accounts
+* List the `/etc/passwd` entries for both accounts from one node
 * Commit and push to your GitHub repo when done
+* Add the label `review` to the Issue

 ---
 <div style="page-break-after: always;"></div>